annaesvensson/yellow-update/README.md

 You can manually remove extensions as PHP files.
 You can also uninstall extensions at the [command line](https://github.com/annaesvensson/yellow-core).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php uninstall` followed by more arguments.

+## How to update extensions

+The first option is to update extensions in a [web browser](https://github.com/annaesvensson/yellow-edit).
+Log in with your user account.
+Go to the settings and check for updates.
+Your website will show if updates are available.
+You need to have update rights to update extensions.
+All user accounts are stored in file `system/extensions/yellow-user.ini`.

+The second option is to update extensions at the [command line](https://github.com/annaesvensson/yellow-core).
+Open a terminal window.
+Go to your installation folder, where the file `yellow.php` is.
+Type `php yellow.php update`.
+This will show if updates are available.
+To update all extensions type `php yellow.php update all`.
+You can optionally add the name of an extension.

+If files are deleted you can find them in the `system/trash` folder.

 ## How to show extensions

 You can show the current version of your website in a [web browser](https://github.com/annaesvensson/yellow-edit).
 Log in with your user account.
 Go to the settings.
 You can also show the current version at the [command line](https://github.com/annaesvensson/yellow-core).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php about`.